yolk/valvat/README.md

       :address => "22, BOULEVARD ROYAL\nL-2449  LUXEMBOURG",
       :company_type => nil, :request_identifier => "some_uniq_string"
     } or false or nil

+If the given `requester_vat` is invalid, a `Valvat::InvalidRequester` error is thrown.

+## Handling of VIES maintenance errors

+From time to time the VIES web service for one or all member states is down for maintenance.
+To handle this kind of temporary errors, `Valvat::Lookup#validate` returns `nil` by default to indicate that there is no way at the moment to say if the given VAT is valid or not.
+You should revalidate the VAT later.
+If you prefer an error, use the `raise_error` option:

+    Valvat.new("IE6388047V").exists?(raise_error: true)

+This raises `Valvat::ServiceUnavailable` or `Valvat::MemberStateUnavailable` instead of returning `nil`.

+Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific member state will be down.

+## Handling of other VIES errors

+All other errors accuring while validating against the VIES web service are raised and must be handled by you.
+These include:

+ * `Valvat::InvalidRequester`
+ * `Valvat::BlockedError`
+ * `Valvat::RateLimitError`
+ * `Valvat::Timeout`
+ * all IO errors

 ## Usage with ActiveModel / Rails